 EAC is a summary measure derived from four components: investment management charges, advice charges, administration and other charges.
 ASISA prescribes how costs are classified as well as the calculation periods.
 The disclosure periods are one year, three years, five years and 10 years for unit trust investments.
 In terms of the prescribed calculation methodology, it is assumed that the client disinvests fully at the end of each of these periods.
 The ASISA standard on Effective Annual Cost is available on the ASISA website at www.asisa.org.za.

 We provide you with the Effective Annual Cost (EAC), which is the industry standard for investments.
-From October 2017, we will provide Effective Annual Cost (EAC) information annually for new investments and whenever an investment transaction occurs that impacts the cost of your investment.
+We will provide Effective Annual Cost (EAC) information annually for new investments and whenever an investment transaction occurs that impacts the cost of your investment.
 Investment transactions that impact your cost include additional investments, increases in debit orders, and changes to a fee arrangement with your adviser.

 Please complete the following information.